-We all are looking for ways to save money, and one of the best ways to save a big chunk of change is to cut your food budget in half, especially this time of year if you spent a wee bit too much over the Christmas season.
+We all are looking for ways to save money, and one of the best ways to save a big chunk of change is to cut your food budget in half, especially this time of year.
 However, you can REALLY save money by not eating out!

 Let's do some quick math: